 Congratulations!
 Your child is potty trained, but what about peeing in public?
 That’s a whole other game.
 Here are some tips on teaching your toddler how to pee in public.
+And remember, wear a mask! (note: This video was recorded before COVID 19).
 Subscribe to Scary Mommy here: https://bit.ly/3bBD9VI

 When it comes to toddlers and peeing, there are some signs and giveaways.
 For example, the pee pee dance.
 Once your toddler starts hopping around or holding their pants or wiggling their bottom, it’s a sign they’ve got to get to a toilet and fast.
 The problem with little kids?
 They don’t like to stop the playing to do the peeing.
 The minute you see the pee pee dance, drop whatever you’re doing and gun it to the nearest bathroom or your kid will really be peeing in public.
 Toddlers don’t tell you until the pee is coming out.
 So keep an eye out for signs and hope for the best.